 Neonatal sepsis in a tertiary care hospital in Sri Lanka: Reflections on rising antibiotic resistance over five years

 In Southeast Asia, limited access to healthcare resources and a lack of availability of newer antibiotics contribute to the spread of antimicrobial resistance (AMR) and deaths due to neonatal sepsis (27:27-27:58).
 A study found that gram-negative bacteria, particularly Acinetobacter species, are the leading cause of neonatal sepsis.
 Still, they have shown over 50% resistance to third-generation cephalosporin over the years, with an upward trend in carbapenem resistance (29:57-30:34).
 The correlation between antibiotic consumption and carbapenem resistance in gram-negative pathogens causing neonatal sepsis is evident in the study (32:15-32:39).
 The current recommended empirical regimens for neonatal sepsis provide limited coverage for Sri Lankan neonates.
-High rates of neonatal multidrug-resistant infections highlight the urgent need in high-burden, resource-constrained settings for establishing antibiotic stewardship programs.
+High rates of neonatal multidrug-resistant infections highlight the urgent need high-burden, resource-constrained settings for establishing antibiotic stewardship programs.
 There is a need for enhanced AMR surveillance and delineating the time course of MDR pathogen colonization and infection in neonates (33:55-34:50).

 Antibiotic prescribing practices in community and clinical settings during the COVID-19 pandemic in Nairobi, Kenya

 During the Covid-19 pandemic, healthcare systems, including antibiotic use practices, were significantly impacted.
 Although antibiotic use was high, data from LMICs was lacking (39:422-40:40).
 A study in Nairobi aimed to analyze antibiotic use patterns in community and clinical settings during the pandemic (40:45-41:05).
 The findings showed that 91.4% of pharmacies served clients with suspected Covid-19 infections, and 81.5% prescribed antibiotics without a prescription.
 Most of these clients had no confirmed Covid-19 diagnosis but presented symptoms instead.
 Azithromycin and amoxicillin-clavulanic acid were frequently co-prescribed, followed by levofloxacin and ciprofloxacin (44:20-47:38).
-Antibiotic use was significantly higher in Covid-19 wards than in general wards, and the most commonly prescribed antibiotics were azithromycin and ceftriaxone, often co-prescribed.
+Antibiotic use was significantly higher in Covid-19 wards than in general wards, and the antibiotics were azithromycin and ceftriaxone, often co-prescribed.
 Older Covid-19 patients or those with multiple comorbidities were more likely to receive more antibiotics.
 However, only 2% of antibiotic prescriptions for Covid-19 were supported by microbial investigations (48:11-50:35).
 These findings highlight the urgent need for sustained antibiotic stewardship programs (52:15-52:27).

 Tuberculosis is a frequent cause of febrile illness among patients receiving cancer treatment in Uganda